bcgov/bcgovr/README.md

 -   `analysis_skeleton()` \# starting a new data analysis project
 -   `package_skeleton()` \# starting a new R package

+These functions are most easily used by using the [*bcgovr Project Template*](#analysis-and-package-templates) as described below.

 ### Addins

 The package also installs two [RStudio Addins](https://rstudio.github.io/rstudioaddins/) for adding: